jackhallybone/GlanceCal/README.md

 ### Issues

-I don't know anything about Swift, iOS development or Xcode.
+*I don't yet know anything about Swift, iOS development or Xcode*.
 I like learning by trial and error so this project will probably contain a lot of blinding errors that I don't know about yet (but hopefully none that I do know about...).

 ----